Best of Hannity: America's Future Depends on Georgia

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-So down a verdict with Ted Cruz now, wherever you get your podcasts.
+So down with Verdict with Ted Cruz now, wherever you get your podcasts.

-Let me bring in Garland and you know, on top of your story, which you've told us on radio and TV, and you're hearing all of this.
+Let me bring in Garland and, you know, on top of your story, which you've told us on radio and TV, and you're hearing all of this.

-You know, the one thing that stands out in my mind and really I find extraordinarily frustrating, bordering on rage at times, is nobody wants to hear from the Susie Boyles, the Bridget Thorns, or the Garland Faberitos of the world.
+You know, the one thing that stands out in my mind and really I find extraordinarily frustrating, bordering on rage at times, is nobody wants to hear from the Susie Boyles, the Bridget Thorns, or the Garland Favaritos of the world.

 And, you know, the brave patriotic label of whistleblowers goes out the window.